MOTIVATION – PRINCIPLES – OBJECTIVES

-FRSN is an independent initiative focusing on regulation, financial stability and financial sector reforms in the EU.
-It contributes to the provision of information and views exchange on these issues via its activities, financial-stability.org and events.
-The initiative thereby presents a basis and starting point for dialog, networking and cooperation on these issues.
+FRS Financial Risk and Stability gGmbH is an independent, recognised non-profit organisation ruled by German Law.
+It builts on the activities of the initiative Financial Risk and Stability Network as a successor organisation, and keeps its logo and name.
+The thematic focus is on regulation, financial stability and financial sector reforms in the EU.
+The organisation contributes to the provision of information and views exchange on these issues via its activities, its network platform and events.
+It thereby presents a basis and starting point for dialogue, research and cooperation on these issues.

-The initiative encourages a new and for the society positive role of the financial sector.
+FRS encourages a new and for the society positive role of the financial sector.
 Some of its activities do not serve the economy and the society at large.
 To fulfill its vital functions and to create a better financial system more involvement from societal groups and academia is necessary.
 Likewise, we have to carefully look for signs of risks and call for different views to be heard.

 The information on financial-stability.org is public and at no charge for users.
 Contributions and comments to the content are appreciated as well as new posts and suggestions for new content.

-FRSN supports and is aiming at:
+From a policy perspective FRS supports and is aiming at:

-- regaining and ensuring a diverse and resilient financial sector across the EU
+Regaining and ensuring a diverse and resilient financial sector across the EU.

-- effective regulation of the financial sector and limiting harmful activities
+Effective regulation of the financial sector and limiting harmful activities.

-- reducing the financialisation of society and the dimension of the financial sector
+Reducing the financialisation of society and the dimension of the financial sector.

-- encouraging a new and positive role of the financial sector serving real needs
+Encouraging a new and positive role of the financial sector serving real needs.

-- strengthening the vital functions of the financial sector for sustanaible growth
+Strengthening the vital functions of the financial sector for sustanaible growth.

-- reorientation the allocation of capital in useful, productive investments
+Reorientation the allocation of capital in useful, productive investments.

-- reducing moral hazard and implicit subsidies thereby enhancing competition
+Reducing moral hazard and implicit subsidies thereby enhancing competition.

-- restoring effective risk cultures and ethical behaviour in financial institutions
+Restoring effective risk cultures and ethical behaviour in financial institutions.

-- limiting speculation with derivatives, commodities and high frequency trading
+Limiting speculation with derivatives, commodities and high frequency trading.